pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 {:.big}

-The Scholarly Commons is _an agreement_ to come together and unite in matters of practice and governance to create a commons for the good of anyone involved in scholarly or scientific knowledge.
-The Scholarly Commons is also _an opportunity_ to make the world a better place by doing things better than they have ever been done before.
+The Scholarly Commons is _an agreement_ to come together and create a commons for the good of anyone involved in scholarly or scientific knowledge.
+The Scholarly Commons is also _an opportunity_ to make the world a better place by drastically improving our practices and widening our networks for the production and flow of knowledge.

 {:.conclusion}

-As for the principles, I think we need to involve more people in the development of them.
+As for the direction to go next with the principles, I think we need to create ways to preserve and continue these conversations.
+We need to find ways to broaden the conversations, and to invite more diverse groups to take part in them.
+Then we need to take what we discover and put it into practice, thereby creating a commons for science and scholarship for the good of all mankind.

 # Notes